afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 Larger than the caboose and smaller than the sterling rail is the boxcar rail.
 Their high ceilings offer the illusion of open space, and could even be built with a lofted bedroom.
 Since boxcars are used for shipping, there’s no need to gut them during the restoration process.
 That tends to be a huge draw for those looking into the tiny house community.

-## Where To Find A Caboose For Sale
+## Where to Find a Caboose for Sale

 ![caboose for sale](/img/caboose-for-sale.jpg)